 Completely foolproof No Knead Focaccia bread.
 It is so easy!
 Mix everything up in a bowl with a spoon, leave for a few hours, then bake!

-Good bread is one of my favourite foods, especially when it is fresh from the oven and slathered in my Easy Vegan Butter or dipped in good olive oil and balsamic vinegar.
+Good bread is one of my favorite foods, especially fresh from the oven and slathered in my Easy Vegan Butter or dipped in good olive oil and balsamic vinegar.

-I realize that when it comes to yeast and bread baking a lot of people are wary because they think it's difficult.
+I realize that when it comes to yeast and bread baking a lot of people are wary because they think it's not easy.
 And that can be right.
 Some breads are difficult to make.
+But, this easy focaccia is different.
+It is virtually foolproof.
+If you can put some ingredients in a bowl and stir them all together then you've got this!

-The rosemary infused focaccia bread smell that permeates your house while this little miracle bakes is the stuff of dreams.
+The rosemary-infused focaccia bread smell that permeates your house while this little miracle bakes is the stuff of dreams.
 It smells amazing!
 When you break into that salt and rosemary scattered crust you will find a soft and fluffy interior that is just begging you to eat it.
 All of it.
-Now.
+Now!

 Ingredients

-Success tip - Use a good quality extra-virgin olive oil for the best flavour.
+- Olive oil - I recommend using a good quality extra virgin olive oil for the best possible flavor.

-All you need to make Easy No Knead Focaccia Bread is a large bowl, a spoon, a metal pan (like an 8 x 8 inch square, or an 8 x 12 inch, or a round 8 or 9 inch cake pan) and some patience.
+All you need to make Easy No Knead Focaccia Bread is a large bowl, a spoon, a metal pan (like an 8 x 8-inch square, or an 8 x 12 inch, or a round 8 or 9-inch cake pan), and some patience.

 Here's how it's done in a few easy steps: